Professor Lara Feigel

-Her second book entitled The Love-charm of Bombs: Restless Lives in the Second World War (Bloomsbury, 2013) explores the wartime lives and writing of five writers (Elizabeth Bowen, Henry Green, Graham Greene, Rose Macaulay, Hilde Spiel).
+Her second book entitled The Love-charm of Bombs: Restless Lives in the Second World War (Bloomsbury, 2013) is an experiment in life-writing, exploring the wartime lives and writing of five writers (Elizabeth Bowen, Henry Green, Graham Greene, Rose Macaulay, Hilde Spiel).
 In The Bitter Taste of Victory: Life, Love and Art in the Ruins of the Reich she tells the complex story of how culture was used in the reconstruction of Germany, and of the effect postwar Germany had on the cultural ambassadors who were sent there.

-Her most recent book is Free Woman: Life, Liberation and Doris Lessing, an investigation of political, cultural, sexual and psychological freedom centred on the life and work of Lessing.
 She is also the co-editor (with John Sutherland) of the New Selected Journals of Stephen Spender (Faber, 2012) and (with Alexandra Harris) of a collection of essays exploring modernist aesthetic responses to the seaside (Modernism on Sea, Peter Lang, 2009).
-Her research is enabled by a five-year European Research Council Starting Grant (see www.beyondenemylines.co.uk) and a three year Phillip Leverhulme Prize.
-Dr Feigel is also the co-director (with Erica Carter) of the Centre for Modern Literature and Culture and runs the Ivan Juritz Prize for Creative Experiment (www.ivanjuritzprize.co.uk).
+Her research has been enabled by a five-year European Research Council Starting Grant (see www.beyondenemylines.co.uk) and a three year Phillip Leverhulme Prize.
+Dr Feigel is also the co-director (with Ben Schofield) of the Centre for Modern Literature and Culture and runs the Ivan Juritz Prize for Creative Experiment (www.ivanjuritzprize.co.uk).

 Her official website: www.larafeigel.com